-Day OneFly to Italy, meet your tour manager and transfer to the hotel in Moniga del Garda.
+Day 1Fly to Italy, meet your tour manager and transfer to the hotel in Moniga del Garda.
 Settle into your surroundings, and depending on the time of your arrival, enjoy a first dinner.

-Day FiveBidding farewell to Garda’s shores, travel south to Florence, to see for yourself the magnificent Florentine skyline, dominated by the Cathedral of Santa Maria del Fiore, and to explore the splendour of Santa Croce and the beautiful Ponte Vecchio Bridge.
-Florence is home to the Accademia and Michelangelo’s renowned Statue of David, and the Uffizi, where Botticelli’s famous Birth of Venus can be admired (entrances payable locally).
-Continue to Chianciano Terme, your second holiday ‘base’, and enjoy dinner in the hotel.
+Day 5Bidding farewell to Garda’s shores, travel south to Florence.
+See for yourself the magnificent Florentine skyline, dominated by the Cathedral of Santa Maria del Fiore, and to explore the splendour of Santa Croce and the beautiful Ponte Vecchio Bridge.
+Florence is also home to the Accademia, which houses Michelangelo’s renowned Statue of David, and to the the Uffizi, where the masterpieces on display include Botticelli’s famous Birth of Venus (entrances payable locally).

-Day NineEnjoy a last, restful day in Chianciano, before a final dinner offers a chance to look back over the past wonderful few days.
+Day 9Enjoy a last, restful day in Chianciano, before a final dinner offers a chance to look back over the past wonderful few days.

-Day TenBid “Arrivederci” to your Tuscan hosts, and transfer to the airport for the return flight to the UK.
+Day 10Bid “Arrivederci” to your Tuscan hosts, and transfer to the airport for the return flight to the UK.
 Back to top

 Combining hotel transfersWe sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.